-7. All new dwellings and permanent structures and replacement dwellings and structures shall, at a minimum, meet the following standards.
+g.
+All new dwellings and permanent structures and replacement dwellings and structures shall, at a minimum, meet the following standards.
 The dwelling shall be located within a fire protection district or shall be provided with residential fire protection by contract.
 If the dwelling is not within a fire protection district, the applicant shall provide evidence that the applicant has asked to be included within the nearest such district.
 If the applicant is outside the rural fire protection district, the applicant shall provide evidence that they have contacted the Coos Forest Protective Association of the proposed development.

-RECOMMENDED FINDING: The subject property is located within the boundaries of the Bandon Rural Fire Protection District.
+BOARD OF COMMISSIONERS FINDING: The subject property is located within the boundaries of the Bandon Rural Fire Protection District.

-- 8. The Planning Director may authorize alternative forms of fire protection when it is determined that these standards are impractical that shall comply with the following: - a.
+- h.
+The Planning Director may authorize alternative forms of fire protection when it is determined that these standards are impractical that shall comply with the following: - a.
 The means selected may include a fire sprinkling system, onsite equipment and water storage or other methods that are reasonable, given the site conditions; - b.
 If a water supply is required for fire protection, it shall be a swimming pool, pond, lake, or similar body of water that at all times contains at least 4,000 gallons or a stream that has a continuous year round flow of at least one cubic foot per second; - c.
-The applicant shall provide verification from the Water Resources Department that any permits or registrations required for water diversion or storage have been obtained or that permits or registrations are not required for the use; and d.
+The applicant shall provide verification from the Water Resources Department that any permits or registrations required for water diversion or storage have been obtained or that permits or registrations are not required for the use; and - d.
 Road access shall be provided to within 15 feet of the water's edge for firefighting pumping units.
 The road access shall accommodate the turnaround of firefighting equipment during fire season.
 Permanent signs shall be posted along the access route to indicate the location of the emergency water source.

-RECOMMENDED FINDING: The applicant shall meet the minimum fire protection standards.
+BOARD OF COMMISSIONERS FINDING: The applicants shall meet the minimum fire protection standards.
 However, if these standards are impractical the applicant shall comply with alternative forms of fire protection.

-- 9. Fire Siting Standards for New Dwellings: - a.
+- i.
+Fire Siting Standards for New Dwellings: - a.
 The property owner shall provide and maintain a water supply of at least 500 gallons with an operating water pressure of at least 50 PSI and sufficient 3/4 inch garden hose to reach the perimeter of the primary fuel-free building setback. - b.
 If another water supply (such as a swimming pool, pond, stream, or lake) is nearby, available, and suitable for fire protection, then road access to within 15 feet of the water's edge shall be provided for pumping units.
 The road access shall accommodate the turnaround of firefighting equipment during the fire season.
 Permanent signs shall be posted along the access route to indicate the location of the emergency water source.

-RECOMMENDED FINDING: The property owner shall provide proof that a water supply of at least 500 gallons with operating water pressure of at least 50 PSI and sufficient 34 inch garden hose to reach the perimeter prior to the issuance of a zoning clearance letter.
+BOARD OF COMMISSIONERS FINDING: Proof shall provided that a water supply of at least 500 gallons with operating water pressure of at least 50 PSI and sufficient 34 inch garden hose to reach the perimeter prior to the issuance of a zoning clearance letter.
+This shall be provided for both of the subject properties.